superbeppe98/cisco-cybersecurity/2_Attacks,_Concepts_and_Techniques.md

 ## 2.3.5 What Do You Think?

 - This has made you think about some of the vulnerabilities that may exist at @Apollo.
 After some investigation you’ve noted some potential issues
 - Can you identify what category each of these vulnerabilities falls into?
-You have a chance to earn some defender points here and further safeguard @Apollo, so take your time
-- Choose the correct answer from each of the dropdowns, then Submit

 ## 2.4.1 Cryptocurrency